 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 One of those supplements, creatine, has become a social media sensation even though it’s been around for ages and has been commonly used by athletes and bodybuilders for years.

 It’s been hyped on TikTok and other social media platforms because of claims that it can help you build muscle and give you that extra burst of energy to run a few more miles or do a couple more reps.
 Sounds great, right?

 But is this all true?

-Registered dietitian Kate Patton, RD, breaks down how creatine works, if it’s safe to use and how to use it.
+Registered dietitian Kate Patton, RD, LD, breaks down how creatine works, if it’s safe to use and how to use it.

 What is creatine?